 How To Use

-- The thick hairy skin of taro can be hard to peel.
-Before peeling, rinse it well under water and remove the hair as much as you can.
-You can use a vegetable scrub or tawashi to remove the hair.
-If you have sensitive skin, you may want to wear kitchen gloves as an extra protection from the substance that may irritate your skin.
-Once it is cooked, the irritation substance will go away.
+The thick hairy skin can be hard to peel.
+Before peeling, rinse it well underwater and remove the dirt and hairs as much as possible.
+You can use a vegetable scrub or Japanese tawashi (束子, bristled scrub).
+If you have sensitive skin, you may want to wear kitchen gloves as protection from calcium oxalate that can irritate the skin.
+Once cooked, the irritating substance will go away.

-- Using a kitchen knife, cut off both ends first and peel from one end to the other end.
-It gets slimy as soon as you start peeling, so take extra caution when handling it.
+Using a kitchen knife, cut off both ends first and peel from one end to the other with a knife or peeler.
+It gets slimy when peeling, so take caution when handling it.

-- To get rid of the sliminess, use salt to rub the taro and rinse under cold water.
-Drain completely before cooking.
+To eliminate the sliminess, use salt to rub the surface and rinse under cold water.
+Drain and cut into half or bite-size pieces and add it to cooking.

-To store taro root, keep them in dark, cool places.
-They can usually last for a couple of weeks.
-You can also wrap them in plastic and keep in the refrigerator for longer shelf life.
+To store, keep it in dark, cool places.
+It can usually last for a couple of weeks.
+You can also wrap it in plastic and keep it in the refrigerator to extend its shelf life.